Neighbor to Family Sibling Foster Care Model

 About This Program

-Target Population: Sibling groups of 2 or more children from infancy through seventeen years of age who are in the custody of the state.
-Youth who are older than 14 may be accepted if they are part of a sibling group.
-The program is targeted to serve children and families who are newly involved in the foster care system.
-If the siblings are at risk for separation and the program can meet their needs, the program will serve sibling groups of 2 or more who have re-entered the foster care system due to disrupted adoptions or who are transferred from another agency.
+Target Population: Sibling groups of 2 or more children from infancy through seventeen years of age who are in the custody of the state; youth older than 14 must be part of a sibling group; ideally children and families newly involved in the foster care system or possibly have re-entered the foster care system due to disrupted adoptions or have transferred from another agency

 For children/adolescents ages: 0 – 17